CLEMMONS FAMILY FARM

 A COVID-19 Vaccination Storytelling Project

-The Beneath Our Skin COVID-19 Vaccination Storytelling Project aims to better understand needs and perceptions around what will improve vaccination access and uptake among Vermonters who identify as Black and of African descent.
+The Beneath Our Skin COVID-19 Vaccination Storytelling Project aimed to better understand needs and perceptions around what will improve vaccination access and uptake among Vermonters who identify as Black and of African descent.
 The project will also gather insights into how race may influence attitudes, perceptions and care-giving behaviors of health care providers involved in delivering COVID-19 vaccinations.
-The project is led by Clemmons Family Farm, Inc.- an African-American-led nonprofit organization whose mission and niche expertise includes working with Vermont’s Black artists and integrating storytelling and other arts into public health, K12 education, agriculture, conservation, and community building.
+The project was led by Clemmons Family Farm, Inc.- an African-American-led nonprofit organization whose mission and niche expertise includes integrating storytelling and other arts into public health, K12 education, agriculture, conservation, and community building.

-Clemmons Family Farm will gather the stories of 100 Black Vermonters and 50 Vermont providers who have given the COVID 19 vaccination to clients who are Black Vermonters.
-We will use storytelling- and other creative methods with the performing arts or the visual arts- to help people share their COVID 19 vaccination stories.
-Stories will include the stories of Black Vermonters who are fully vaccinated, partially vaccinated, or not at all vaccinated against COVID-19.
+Clemmons Family Farm gathered the stories of twenty-five Black Vermonters and 3 white providers who had given the COVID 19 vaccination to clients who are Black Vermonters.
+We used storytelling and other creative methods with the performing arts or the visual arts to help people share their COVID 19 vaccination stories.
+Stories included the stories of Black Vermonters who were fully vaccinated, partially vaccinated, or not at all vaccinated against COVID-19.

-Project participants, who will be recruited from different counties around the state, will opt into either a storytelling session using performing arts (singing, music, poetry) or visual arts (drawing, coloring or collage).
-The audio-recorded stories and artwork shared by participants who give their written consent will be uploaded as digital files onto the Beneath Our Skin website and with the Vermont Department of Health for public sharing.
-All stories will be kept anonymous, and the storytelling project team will remove any information from the audio-recorded stories or the artwork- that could inadvertently identify a participant, including altering the audio-recordings of distinctive voices that could be easily identified by listeners.
+Project participants, were recruited from different counties around the state, and opted into either a storytelling session using performing arts (singing, music, poetry) or visual arts (drawing, coloring or collage).
+The audio-recorded stories and artwork shared by participants who gave their written consent were uploaded as digital files onto the Beneath Our Skin website and with the Vermont Department of Health for public sharing.
+All stories are kept anonymous, and the storytelling project team removed any information from the audio-recorded stories or the artwork that could inadvertently identify a participant, including altering the audio-recordings of distinctive voices that could be easily identified by listeners.

 Phase 1- Arts-integrated storytelling from Chittenden County